 It can be challenging to maintain a positive outlook after miscarriage/s.
-Here we explore options to support your emotional wellbeing.
+Self care is really important part of the healing process and supporting your emotional wellbeing.

 It can be very cathartic to put pen to paper in a beautiful journal.
 Write whatever comes to mind and try not to filter it.
 It can really help to collect your thoughts, feelings and emotions and assimilate them into some sort of order or rational space.